nhn/tui.grid/packages/toast-ui.vue-grid/README.md

 * mouseout : Occurs when a mouse pointer is moved off from the Grid.
 * mousedown : Occurs when a mouse button is downed on the Grid.
 * focusChange : Occurs when focused cell is about to change.
-* expanded : Occurs when the row having child rows is expanded.
+* expande : Occurs when the row having child rows is expanded.
-* expandedAll : Occurs when all rows having child rows are expanded.
-* collapsed : Occurs when the row having child rows is collapsed.
+* collapse : Occurs when the row having child rows is collapsed.
-* collapsedAll : Occurs when all rows having child rows are expanded.
 * beforeRequest : Occurs before the http request is sent.
 * response : Occurs when the response is received from the server.
 * successResponse : Occurs after the response event, if the result is true.
 * failResponse : Occurs after the response event, if the result is false.
 * errorResponse : Occurs after the response event, if the response is Error.
 * selection : Occurs when selecting cells.
-* deleteRange : Occurs when cells are deleted by 'del' key.

-For more information such as the parameters of each event, see [event of tui.grid](https://nhnent.github.io/tui.grid/api/Grid.html).
-Example of event is in the [Getting Started](https://github.com/nhnent/toast-ui.vue-grid/blob/master/docs/getting-started.md#event).
+For more information such as the parameters of each event, see [event of tui.grid](https://nhn.github.io/tui.grid/latest/Grid).
+Example of event is in the [Getting Started](https://github.com/nhn/toast-ui.vue-grid/blob/master/docs/getting-started.md#event).

 ### Method